 Our PokerListings Editors' picks above are the best places to play Omaha Poker of all variations.
 Including Hi-Lo, Hi-Lo Split 8 or Better, Pot-Limit Omaha and more.
 Rooms are ranked on best selection of Omaha games, potential for soft and winnable games, availability of tables and more.

 For those of you just learning the game, you can find the information you need to get in the game including Omaha basics, rules for Omaha Hi-Lo, the difference between Pot-Limit Omaha and Hold'em, beginner Omaha advice and the top Omaha starting hands further down this page.

-Play Omaha Poker Online
+How to Play Omaha Poker Online

+The basics of the game are easy to grasp if you're familiar with Texas Hold'em.
+The betting rules are exactly the same, as are the poker hand rankings.
 But there is one major difference - the number of hole cards.
 In Texas Hold'em you're only dealt two cards, but in Omaha you get four.
 This means that you will have more potential hand combinations when you create your best hand using your hole cards and the board cards.

 But also remember that you must use two cards from your hole cards to make up your final five-card hand.
 In Texas Hold'em you can choose to use only one card, or even play the board (using no cards from your hand).
 This isn't possible in Omaha.
 Obviously this makes a hand such as four aces a bad starting hand, even though it might look good.
 Instead, you’re looking for hands with both immediate value and plenty of drawing potential.

 A good example of a hand like this would be Ah Ac 10h Jc.
 This hand starts with a pair of aces and has multiple ways it can improve to a straight or a flush.
 In fact ace-ace-ten-jack double suited is the third-best Omaha Hi starting hand possible.

 Remember there are only two differences between Hold'em and Omaha: